Rose Leslie: Personal life

 Leslie became fluent in French while living with her family in France during her pre-adolescent years.
 While working as an actress, she lived in Battersea, London, until moving to north London.
-She often refers to missing Aberdeen, saying, "I feel very much at peace in Scotland."
+She has great fondness for Aberdeenshire, saying, "I feel very much at peace in Scotland."

 In 2011, Leslie began dating Kit Harington, who played her love interest, Jon Snow, in Game of Thrones.
 They married on 23 June 2018.
 In September 2020, Leslie posed for a magazine photo shoot while visibly pregnant.
 Their son was born in January 2021.
 In February 2023, Harington announced that they were expecting their second child.
 In July 2023, the couple confirmed the birth of their daughter.

 Politics and other interests

-Leslie supported Scotland remaining as part of the United Kingdom during the 2014 Scottish independence referendum campaign.
-At the 2015 UK general election, she campaigned with the Conservatives in her local constituency of Gordon.
+Leslie supported Scotland’s No campaign during the 2014 Scottish independence referendum campaign.
+At the 2015 UK general election, she campaigned with the Conservative Party in her local constituency of Gordon.

 She is a runner and enjoys rock climbing, cooking, skiing, archery, and tennis.

 She is a patron of the charity Firefly International.